OlegApanovich/import-products-from-gsheet-for-woo-importer/README.txt

 == Description ==

-This plugin extends standard woocommerce import products functionality and lets you import, not only from a local file, but also from your google sheet file which you store on your google drive and can be edited by any member of your store team.
+This is a wordpress plugin that extends standard woocommerce import products functionality and lets you import, not only from a local file, but also from your google sheet file, which you store on your google drive and can be edited by any member of your store team.

-Standard woocommerce import, that was introduced by woocommerce team since version 3.1, became a great plugin feature that lets you not use additional plugins and extensions for product import processes.
-However, if it’s a pain every time when you’re loading csv import files from your local machine, then this plugin is a great choice that lets you not to do it anymore.
-Just set your google sheet that you store on your google drive once and in the future you will only have to press the button "Import" as usual.
-Plugin itself will pull the new data from the specified google sheet table.
+Standard woocommerce import, which was introduced by woocommerce team since version 3.1, became a greater plugin feature that lets you not use additional plugins and extensions for product import processes.
+However, if it’s a pain every time when you’re loading csv import files from your local machine, then this plugin is a great choice that lets you not do it anymore.
+Just set it once, and in the future you will only have to press the button "Import" as usual.
+The plugin itself will pull the new data from the specified google sheet table.

-Full instruction about plugin options you can find on [our github plugin page](https://github.com/OlegApanovich/import-products-from-gsheet-for-woo-importer) or you can use shorter version with screenshots below.
+Full instruction about plugin setup options you can find on [our github plugin page](https://github.com/OlegApanovich/import-products-from-gsheet-for-woo-importer).

 == Installation ==
 1. Upload the plugin folder to the ‘/wp-content/plugins/’ directory